jerrymarino/iCompleteMe/README.md

 Clang on your machine and then link against the `libclang.so` you just produced.
 See the full installation guide for help.

-### I'm trying to use a Homebrew Vim with ICM and I'm getting segfaults
+### I'm trying to use a Homebrew Vim with iCM and I'm getting segfaults

 Something (I don't know what) is wrong with the way that Homebrew configures and builds Vim.
 I recommend using [MacVim][].
 Even if you don't like the MacVim GUI,